ThingPulse/esp32-spotify-remote/documentation/TipsAndKnownIssues.md

 # Tips
-- To surpress logging from the SpotifyAruduion library, goto the `SpotifyArduino.h` and commend out the following lines:
+- To suppress logging from the [SpotifyArduino library](https://github.com/witnessmenow/spotify-api-arduino/), go to its `SpotifyArduino.h` in `.pio/libdeps/thingpulse-color-kit-grande/SpotifyArduino/src` and commend out the following lines:

 ```
 #define SPOTIFY_DEBUG 1